Russia, US in bids to halt fighting in Syria's Aleppo

 Online on Sunday a hashtag demanding an end to the violence -- #AleppoIsBurning -- continued to spread on social media, with protests planned this week around the world.

-The escalating violence in Aleppo has also hit medical centres.
+The escalating violence in the city -- which has been divided since 2012 -- has also hit medical centres.

 Four medical facilities were hit Friday on both sides of the front line, the International Committee of the Red Cross said.